-The letter "F" you see on the "heads" side under the place where the date should stands for the designers last name, James Earl Fraser.
+The letter "F" you see on the "heads" side under the place where the date is located, stands for the designer's last name, James Earl Fraser.
 All Buffalo nickels have the designer's initials on it regardless of the mint facility where it was manufactured.

 If your coin has a mint mark, it will be under the buffalo on the reverse ("tails") side of the coin, below the words FIVE CENTS.
-If the Philadelphia mint produced the coin, there would be no mint mark.
+If the Philadelphia mint produced the coin, there is no mint mark.
 The letter "D" indicates the Denver mint facility, and "S" stands for San Francisco.
 However, they are susceptible to unscrupulous people trying to add a mint mark to a common date coin to increase its value.
 Before spending big dollars on a rare Buffalo nickel, make sure a reputable coin dealer authenticates it.

-Never used chemicals on the surface of your nickels to restore partial dates because partial-date Buffalo Nickels are worth more than totally dateless nickels.
-Depending on which digits are showing, the nickel can be worth anywhere from 50 cents (if the part showing is the first 2 or 3 digits) to about 20% of market value if the last two or three digits are readable.
+Never use chemicals on your nickels' surface to restore partial dates because partial-date Buffalo Nickels are worth more than totally dateless nickels.
+Depending on which digits are, the nickel can be worth anywhere from 50 cents (if the part showing is the first 2 or 3 digits) to about 20% of market value if the last two or three digits are readable.

-Originally the reverse side of the Buffalo nickel had the denomination of "FIVE CENTS" displayed on a mound of dirt beneath the Buffalo.
-As these nickels began to circulate in their first year of issue, 1913, the United States Mint notice that the denomination was wearing away prematurely.
+Originally the reverse side of the Buffalo nickel had the denomination of "FIVE CENTS" displayed on a mound of dirt beneath the buffalo.
+As these nickels began to circulate in their first year of issue, 1913, the United States Mint noticed that the denomination was wearing away prematurely.

 Approximately halfway through 1913, the mint reworked the coin's design.
-This rework included the mound of dirt that the buffalo is standing on was changed to have a recessed space beneath it to display the denomination of "FIVE CENTS."
+This rework included the mound of dirt that the buffalo is standing on was modified to have a recessed space beneath it to display the denomination of "FIVE CENTS."
 This new design eliminated the problem of the date wearing away prematurely.